-7.1.5 Groups recommended for influenza vaccination
+7.1.2 Groups recommended for influenza vaccination

-Because of limited resources and the fact that not all individuals who fall among the groups at risk for severe influenza disease respond well to influenza vaccination, the National Department of Health is prioritizing certain groups of individuals.
+Because of limited resources and the fact that not all individuals who fall among the groups at risk for severe influenza disease respond well to influenza vaccination, the National Department of Health is prioritising certain groups of individuals.
 The recommendation for groups to be prioritised will be reviewed annually based on available data and resources.
-Prioritisation strategy for 2023 has taken into consideration the COVID-19 epidemic.
-The following are among the groups that are prioritised for the targeted public-funded influenza vaccination campaign in 2023, these priority groups apply to both public funded vaccine and privately accessed vaccine:
+The following are among the groups that are prioritised for the targeted public-funded influenza vaccination campaign in 2025, these priority groups apply to both public funded vaccine and privately accessed vaccine:

-- Healthcare workers

-- Individuals aged ≥65 years

-- Individuals with chronic cardiovascular disease (including chronic heart disease, hypertension and stroke), diabetes, chronic lung disease (including asthma and chronic obstructive pulmonary disease) and individuals with immunosuppressive conditions (e.g. living with HIV or AIDS and malignancy).
+- Pregnant women at all stages of pregnancy, including women up to 6 weeks postpartum - Individuals aged ≥65 years - Individuals with chronic cardiovascular disease (including chronic heart disease and stroke), diabetes, chronic lung disease (including asthma, tuberculosis and chronic obstructive pulmonary disease), chronic renal disease and individuals with immunosuppressive conditions (e.g. living with HIV or AIDS and malignancy). - Healthcare workers